Northern School of Contemporary Dance

 Director, Central School of Ballet

 Alongside her performance career Heidi has taught in many vocational colleges and been involved in musical theatre workshops and various educational projects, including working for the educational department at English National Ballet.
-On retiring from the stage Heidi worked for the National Youth Orchestra of Great Britain working on concerts at the Royal Festival Hall, Sage Gateshead and most notable the BBC Proms at the Royal Albert Hall.
+On retiring from the stage Heidi moved into arts management roles, focusing on both fundraising and creative projects including working for the National Youth Orchestra of Great Britain on concerts at the Royal Festival Hall, Sage Gateshead and most notably the BBC Proms at the Royal Albert Hall.

 Chief Executive, National Centre for Circus Arts